cassidyamundsen/cassidyamundsen.github.io/_pages/hobbies.md

 - Reading nonfiction and contemporary literature to stay informed and intellectually curious
 - Developing cocktail recipes and content as a hands-on, creative outlet with an emphasis on detail and user experience

-Together, these pursuits enhance my ability to think critically, communicate clearly, and bring creative energy into collaborative projects.
+<p>Together, these pursuits enhance my ability to think critically, communicate clearly, and bring creative energy into collaborative projects.</p>